lino-framework/lino/docs/admin/install.rst

 create database myproject;
 create user 'django'@'localhost' identified by 'my cool password';
-grant all on wsl.* to django with grant option;
+grant all on myproject.* to django with grant option;
-grant all on test_wsl.* to django with grant option;
+grant all on test_myproject.* to django with grant option;
 quit;